 - In the Timekeeping Mode, pull out the crown - 2.
-Press (B) twice.
-This will cause the current button operation tone setting (KEY) or MUTE) to flash on the digital display. - 3.
-Rotate the crown to select either on (KEY)) or off (MUTE) for the button operation tone setting - 4.
+Press $\circledR$ twice.
+This will cause the current button operation tone setting (KEY) or MUTE) to flash on - 3.
+Rotate the crown to select either on (KEY) or off (MUTE) for the button operation tone setting - 4.
 Push the crown back in.